Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     3,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell with the Lightning Element on a weapon.
-Hits apply -1 disadvantage/success over on the target's next attack.", ), talent(
+    [Cast an Enchant spell with the Lightning Element on a weapon.
+Hits apply #advantage(-1)/Success over on the target's next attack.], ), talent(
     "Vorpal",
     4,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell with the Force Element on a weapon. +10%/success over to the weapon's per-success bonus.", ), talent(
+    "Cast an Enchant spell with the Force Element on a weapon. +10%/Success over to the weapon's per-success bonus.", ), talent(
     "Attune Weapon",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on a weapon. +1 [chosen stat]/success over to the wielder while equipped.", ), talent(
+    "Cast an Enchant spell on a weapon. +1 [chosen stat]/Success over to the wielder while equipped.", ), talent(
     "Siphon",
     4,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell with the Life Element on a weapon.
-Hits restore 1 HP/success over to the wielder.", ),
+Hits restore 1 HP/Success over to the wielder.", ),

-  // ── Armor Enchants ──
+  // Armor Enchants
   talent(
-    "Fortify",
+    "Harden",
     3,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on armor. +5% damage reduction/success over.", ), talent(
+    "Cast an Enchant spell on armor. +5% damage reduction/Success over.", ), talent(
     "Reinforce",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on armor. +1 flat damage reduction/success over.", ), talent(
+    "Cast an Enchant spell on armor. +1 flat damage reduction/Success over.", ), talent(
     "Insulate",
     3,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell with a chosen Element on armor.
-Negate 10% damage/success over from that Element.", ), talent(
+Negate 10% damage/Success over from that Element.", ), talent(
     "Attune Armor",
     2,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell on armor. +1 [chosen stat]/success over to the wearer while equipped.", ),
+    "Cast an Enchant spell on armor. +1 [chosen stat]/Success over to the wearer while equipped.", ),

   talent(